temple-geography/gis-application-development/introduction_to_git/introduction_to_git.md

 Then follow instructions at <https://docs.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line> to add the project to GitHub.

 Optionally, you can specify the name of the main branch using the `-b` switch.
-GitHub (the organization) seems to be moving toward a convention of using `main` as the name of the main branch, and the instructions above use `git init -b main` to initialize a project using this convention.
-The Git default if no name is specified is `master`, and this still seems to be the convention on the vast majority of projects on GitHub.
+GitHub (the organization) is moving toward a convention of using `main` as the name of the main branch, and the instructions above use `git init -b main` to initialize a project using this convention.
+The Git default if no name is specified is `master`, and this seems (as of April 2022) to be the convention on the vast majority of projects on GitHub.

 You do not need to specify any info about the project, such as a project name.
-The project name will be taken from the name of the folder that you run the `git init` command in.
-Do make sure that this folder name does not have any spaces in it.
-GitHub project names use a variety of different naming conventions, but it seems to me that the most common convention is all lower case with hyphens as word separators, e.g. `my-awesome-project`.
+The project name will be taken from the name of the folder that you run the `git init` command in. **Do make sure that this folder name does not have any spaces in it.** GitHub project names use a variety of different naming conventions, but it seems to me that the most common convention is all lower case with hyphens as word separators, e.g. `my-awesome-project`.

+### Cloning a Repo

-For this workshop, you will clone the `gis-application-development` repo used for this course.
+For this workshop, you will clone the `temple-geography/git-practice` repo.
 If, instead, you were beginning a completely new project, you would first create the new repo *in GitHub*.
 Information on creating a new repository is available at <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-new-repository>.

+For a new project:

-Do create a README for your project.
-If you know what programming language your project will be using, it is a really good idea to create a *.gitignore*.
-GitHub will create one that will ignore file types and folders commonly used for that programming language.
-It is also a good idea to choose a license.
+* **DO** create a README for your project.
+* If you know what programming language your project will be using, it is a really good idea to create a *.gitignore*.
+Select your programming language and GitHub will create a *.gitignore* that will ignore file types and folders commonly used for that programming language.
+* It is also a good idea to choose a license.
 See <https://choosealicense.com/> for more information.

+Since our practice project already exists, we will ignore these steps.

 To clone the repo, navigate in the terminal to the *parent* folder.
 The repo will be copied locally to a subfolder.
 The parent folder could be a folder where you keep all of your work for this course, but not all of your coursework will be in the repo, and later you will create another repo for the term project.
 Then run `git clone` with GitHub URL of the repo: